aws-samples/amazon-ebs-migration-utility/README.md

 ## Deployment

-The easiest way to deploy this stack in an AWS Commercial region is from the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:065399810791:applications~amazon-ebs-migration-utility).
-We are currently working on publishing this to the AWS GovCloud Serverless Application Repository.
+The easiest way to get started is to deploy this app from the [Serverless Application Repository (AWS Commerical Region)](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:065399810791:applications~amazon-ebs-migration-utility) or [Serverless Application Repository (AWS GovCloud Region)](https://console.amazonaws-us-gov.com/lambda/home#/create/app?applicationId=arn:aws-us-gov:serverlessrepo:us-gov-west-1:348384733796:applications/amazon-ebs-migration-utility).

 Alternatively, you can also use the SAM CLI along with the provided ```template.yaml``` file (  ```template-gov.yaml``` for GovCloud) to [deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) at scale across multiple AWS accounts and in different AWS regions.
 You can use the below example syntax to integrate your deployment into your CI/CD process and deploy this utility at scale in your enterprise environment.